renderedtext/semaphore-docs-new/source/docs/deploying-with-capistrano.md

 ---

-[Capistrano](http://www.capistranorb.com) is a widely used server automation and deployment tool written in Ruby.
+[Capistrano](http://www.capistranorb.com) is a widely used server automation and deployment tool written in Ruby and various other programming languages.
 Semaphore lets you easily use your existing Capistrano scripts to set up automatic deployment.

 To get started, go to your project's settings and under "Deployment" tab follow the link to add a new server.